Normoxd/dotfiles/README.md

 > Only manual installation for now, deal with it

 1. Install the dependencies listed below
+2. Copy over the font files to `$HOME/.local/share/fonts`
-2. Copy over config files to your `~/.config`
+3. Copy over config files to your `$HOME/.config`
-3. Make the scripts executable cuz why not 🤷
+4. Make the scripts executable cuz why not 🤷
 ```
 chmod -R +x ~/.config/hypr/scripts
 ```